Request an Extreme Risk Protection Order

 Renewing an order

 If you want to renew the order, go to court on the date that the order will expire and fill out a new petition.
 Check the box that says you’re asking for the order to be renewed.
-If you don’t go to court on that date, the order will expire.
+If you don’t go to court on the date the order is set to expire, the order will automatically expire.
 If you can’t come to court that day, you should call the clerk’s office and tell them that you can’t come.

 License reinstatement